 Coaches Check out our list of coaches here

 For more information click here

 The battle to reduce plastic includes the Tolpuddle Martyrs' Festival.
 We are some way off from eliminating plastic altogether but we can cut a lot out, reduce waste, re-use and re-cycle.

 Stall-holders are required to use bio-degradable cutlery, plates and cups.
 The Workers' Beer Company will be using re-useable cups.
 The cups can be used many times and can be recycled at the end of their life.
 A small charge will be added to the first drink bought.
-When you bring your cup back for another drink you can be given a fresh cup.
+When you bring your cup back for another drink you will be given a fresh cup.

 We urge stall-holders, including unions, to reduce their plastic freebies.
 Using the Tolpuddle Festival to promote their campaigns is important and it can be done without generating plastic waste.

 Climate change is the most important issue we face.
 There shall be opportunities to learn more about the threats to our planet and what we can do as trade unionists to change the way we live and work.
 Check out the environmental campaigning stalls and the discussion sessions.